 Not sure what to watch?
 Here are 16 TV shows for couples who can’t agree on what to watch!

 You love your significant other… of course you do!
 But that doesn’t necessarily mean you have the same taste when you turn the tv on.
-They might be able to watch Star Wars on repeat, while your comforting TV show is Gossip Girl or Younger.
-Ummm… not the same 😂 Luckily, Adam and I have discovered a bunch of really awesome TV shows for couples to watch together!
-Obviously everyone’s tastes are different, but these are the ones we’ve both agreed on!
+They might be able to watch hours of football or Star Wars on repeat, while your comforting TV show is Emily In Paris.
+Ummm… there’s a definite disconnect there!

 16 TV Shows For Couples